-In addition to our Sunday worship service, we have Bible study and Christian classes available at 6 p.m. on Wednesdays and 9 a.m. on Sundays throughout the year.
+In addition to our Sunday worship service, we have Bible study and Christian classes available at 6 p.m. on Wednesdays and 9 a.m. on Sundays from September through the end of May.
 Stay connected with us to learn more about when these services are offered.

 To experience the love and joy King of Kings Lutheran Church has to offer, visit us for worship this Sunday!